phetsims/vector-addition/doc/implementation-notes.md

 * Classes in both hierarchies have a bit too much knowledge of their associated `VectorSet`.
 This increases coupling, and (depending on what you need to change) can make it difficult to change `VectorSet` without affecting vector classes.
 For further discussion, see https://github.com/phetsims/vector-addition/issues/234.
-(Note that this was a pain point and major cost for the 1.1 release, where coupling was greatly introduced but not eliminated.
+(Note that this was a pain point and major cost for the 1.1 release, where coupling was greatly reduced but not eliminated.
   See https://github.com/phetsims/vector-addition/issues/332.)

 * Model classes handle some responsibilities that arguably belong in view classes, and this contributes to the coupling